Log in

 Eligibility:

-• ALSN members who are senior researchers with a strength in nursing leadership science or junior researchers interested in nursing leadership science who will be mentored by a senior researcher.
+• Open to researchers with a strength in nursing leadership science or novice researchers, including PhD students, interested in nursing leadership science who will be mentored by an experienced researcher.

 Requirements: